sboesebeck/morphium/docs/test-runner.md

 ## Local Cluster (localhost)

-If you have a replica set running locally on `localhost:27017,localhost:27018,localhost:27019` (MongoDB or MorphiumServer), use:
+If you have a replica set running locally on `localhost:27017,localhost:27018,localhost:27019` (MongoDB or PoppyDB), use:

 ```bash
 ./runtests.sh --morphiumserver-local --parallel 2 --restart